-My personal favorite is a green smoothie (or, as my 5-year-old says, “the green one”).
-Made with milk, yogurt, spinach, frozen peaches, frozen mango, and banana.
+My personal favorite is this green smoothie (or, as my 5-year-old says, “the green one”).
+They’re simple and made with just 6 ingredients – milk, yogurt, spinach, frozen peaches, frozen mango, and banana.

-Aside from being completely delicious, this family-favorite green smoothie is the only way my child will eat spinach– and not just eat it, but beg me for more!
+Aside from being amazing and delicious, this family-favorite green smoothie is the only way my child will eat spinach – and not just eat it, but beg me for more!
 Freeze leftovers (if you have any) into popsicles or into ice cubes and pop them into your next smoothie concoction.

 For best results, I recommend that you use a high-speed blender.
 This is the one I own and love.

 Add all ingredients to the bowl of a large blender.
-Start with the liquids- yogurt and milk first, followed by the spinach, frozen fruit, banana, and chia seeds.
+Start with the liquids- yogurt and milk first, followed by the spinach, frozen fruit, banana, and chia seeds (if using).

-Process until frozen mango and peaches are fully blended and the spinach is completely processed.
+Process until the frozen mango and peaches are fully blended and the spinach is completely processed.

 And more milk or yogurt as needed.

-Keep leftovers stored in the refrigerator for up to two days (note- there will be some natural separation, simply shake well before drinking).
+Leftovers will keep for about two days when stored in the refrigerator.
+There will be some natural separation, simply shake well before drinking.